nhatnguyen1122/Results-processing-for-Llama-and-Qwen-evaluation/README.md

 ## 1. check_data.py
 Checks whether there are any missing values.

 ## 2. box_plot
-Contains a generate_box_plots.py file to implement box plots for each model across 7 criterias.
+Contains a generate_box_plots.py file to implement box plots for each model across 7 criterias. (not really suitable due to the discrete property of the scoring)

 ## 3. mean_std_plot
 Contains a generate_mean_std_plots.py for plotting the mean and standard deviation of each criteria in each model.